ProteinsWebTeam/interpro-docs/docs/searchways.rst

   :width: 200px
   :align: left

+The "**Select your database**" option is available when Browsing by Member DB, Protein, Structure, Taxonomy and Set.
-The "**Select your database**" option allows results to be retrieved from all or a selection of InterPro member databases.
+It allows results to be retrieved from all or a selection of :doc:`InterPro member databases </databases>`.
 Only the databases that contain signatures for the chosen data type are displayed as options.
-Selecting "**InterPro**" automatically includes all 13 member databases.
+By default all the member databases are selected, expect when Browsing by Member DB, where Pfam is the default option selected.

 |
 |